Consensus Standards, Manufacturer Instructions, and Equipment Manuals

 Manufacturer Instructions

-Manufacturer instructions are not optional jobsite suggestions.
+Manufacturer instructions are not optional suggestions, and OSHA frequently makes following them mandatory (cranes under Subpart CC, aerial lifts, and powered equipment all reference the manufacturer's manual).
 They identify intended use, rated capacity, prohibited modifications, inspection points, maintenance intervals, replacement parts, environmental limits, and removal-from-service criteria.
-This matters for aerial lifts, ladders, scaffolds, fall protection, respirators, power tools, cranes, rigging, compressors, generators, fire extinguishers, and monitoring instruments.
-If workers cannot find the manual or have not been trained on the equipment, the safe answer is to obtain instructions and verify use before relying on the equipment.
+This applies to aerial lifts, ladders, scaffolds, fall protection, respirators, power tools, cranes, rigging, generators, fire extinguishers, and monitoring instruments.
+If workers cannot find the manual or are untrained on the equipment, the safe answer is to obtain instructions and verify use before relying on the equipment.

-A frequent exam scenario involves a missing label, damaged component, unknown rated capacity, improvised connection, substituted part, or altered equipment.
-The best answer is usually to remove the equipment from service and consult the manufacturer, competent person, qualified person, or current instructions.
-Field experience is valuable, but it cannot override design limits.
+A frequent exam scenario involves a missing capacity label, damaged component, unknown rating, improvised connection, substituted part, or altered equipment.
+The best answer is almost always to remove the equipment from service and consult the manufacturer, competent person, qualified person, or current instructions.
+Field experience cannot override design limits.

 GHS Labels and SDSs

+Labels must carry the product identifier, signal word, hazard and precautionary statements, pictograms, and supplier information; secondary (workplace) containers must also be labeled unless they meet the in-use exception.
 On the exam, choose SDS review when a new chemical arrives, a container is unlabeled, a worker reports symptoms, a spill occurs, incompatible storage is suspected, or PPE selection is uncertain.
-For field practice, also verify that SDS access is timely, workers understand labels, secondary containers are labeled, and chemical controls match actual conditions such as ventilation, heat, confined areas, or ignition sources.

 Exam Lens

-Use the reference that matches the decision.
+Match the reference to the decision.
 Need a legal baseline?
 Consult the current OSHA or state rule.
 Need to operate or inspect equipment?
 Use the manual and training.
 Need a technical design decision?
 Use a qualified person, engineer, or manufacturer.
 Need fire code acceptance?
-Use the AHJ and applicable NFPA-based requirement.
+Use the AHJ and the applicable NFPA-based requirement.
 Need chemical information?
 Use the label, SDS, and exposure control process.

-The strongest answer is the one that respects all controlling references while keeping workers out of uncontrolled exposure.
-A CHST does not win by memorizing code numbers.
-A CHST wins by knowing which reference answers which question.
+The strongest answer respects all controlling references while keeping workers out of uncontrolled exposure.
+A CHST does not win by memorizing code numbers; a CHST wins by knowing which reference answers which question.
+Beware distractors that treat a voluntary standard as meaningless or that claim a consensus standard automatically overrides OSHA, both are wrong.

 A subcontractor wants to use an aerial lift with a missing capacity label and no available operator manual.
 What is the best action?